JULIE AND JESSIE

 before one of them came to be.

-As the days dragged on, we became more and more worn out.
-Roger kept up his pastoral duties and preached his socks off Sunday after Sunday.
-I taught piano to make ends meet.
-I kept Jessie in a bassinette next to my piano bench.
-One cold Saturday night, Roger and I laid exhausted in each other’s arms.
-The constant feedings left us sleep-deprived, and the stress of never knowing if she would be alive when we peered over her cradle left us frazzled and depressed.
+One cold Saturday night, Roger and I laid drained and discouraged in each other’s arms.
+The constant feedings left us sleep-deprived, and the stress of never knowing if she would be alive when we peered over her cradle left us frazzled and despondent.
 We prayed earnestly for strength.

-Roger said “amen,” and we immediately heard a knock at the front door.
+As Roger said “amen,” we immediately heard a knock at the front door.
 Fourteen smiling church ladies filled our porch.
-Were they here to sing carols or bring us goodies?
-No. They gave us the most unbelievable gift we could ever imagine.
-Joy Artus grinned and said, “Roger and Julie, we are the Mom Squad.
+Were they here to bring us goodies?
+No. They gave us the most incredible, selfless gift.
+Joy Artus grinned.
+“Roger and Julie,” she said.
+“We are the Mom Squad.
 Every night at ten o’clock, one of us will be at your door to stay up all night with Jessie so you can sleep.”
 We were speechless!
 Our families lived a thousand miles away, so we had no help with our ailing child.

-Mom Squad ladies were doctors, nurses, university administrators, grandmothers, teachers … and in the nine months of Jessica’s life, they NEVER missed a night.
+Mom Squad ladies were doctors, nurses, university administrators, grandmothers, teachers…and in the nine months of Jessica’s life, they NEVER missed a night.
 When church members love you like that, they become your FAMILY.
 God had sent us our very own angels to comfort us in the darkness of our desperation.

-Thirty years later, with holiday lights twinkling, I tearfully put my pen to paper to write what I would say to Jessie today.
+Thirty three years later, with holiday lights twinkling, I tearfully put my pen to paper to write what I would say to Jessie today.

 “Dear Jessie,

 The longer I live, the grayer the line between here and hereafter.
-There's my indomitable father -- full of faith and cheating death at least twice every year.
+There's my indomitable father-full of faith and cheating death at least twice every year.
 Just when he thinks he's headed toward Home, God turns him around, marches him back to us and tells him he still has more to do.
 No matter what disaster or physical challenge he faces, he simply finds another more creative way to express his love for you.
 The consummate artist, he finds beauty where others fail to look.

 And then there's your Daddy.
 His earthly heart may not be strong, but it beats with a passion and power that few men have.
 He always sees heaven before him, and he's never been afraid to go there.
 But like the Good Shepherd, I think he is still here because he's so good at taking care of everybody else.